darul75/personal-blog/posts/2015/2016-01-05_react-higher-order-components.md

 );
 ```

-JSFiddle for this hoc is [here](https://jsfiddle.net/darul75/hwn8rn1r/)
+JSFiddle for this demo is [here](https://jsfiddle.net/darul75/hwn8rn1r/)

 ### Conclusion

-TODO
+HOC is an alternative to mixins that only rely on component composition.